howtographql/howtographql/content/frontend/angular-apollo/3-mutations-creating-links.md

 Then click the _submit_-button.
 You won't get any visual feedback in the UI, but let's see if the query worked by checking the current list of links in a Playground.

-Type `graphcool playground` into a Terminal and send the following query:
+Type `graphcool-framework playground` into a Terminal and send the following query:

 ```graphql
 {